skmansoorpro/covid-19-data/scripts/docs/source/work-env.md

 export OWID_COVID_SECRETS=${OWID_COVID_PROJECT_DIR}/scripts/secrets.yaml
 ```

-Note that this is an example and you are free to choose other paths as long as they point to the respective files.
+Note that this is an example and you are free to choose other paths as long as they point to the correct files.
+More on
+the `config.yaml` and `secrets.yaml` file below.

-## Pipeline configuration file
+## Configuration file
-The configuration file is required to correctly run the COVID-19 vaccination and testing data pipelines (might be
+The configuration file is required to run the COVID-19 vaccination and testing data pipelines (might be
 extended to other pipelines).
-Find below a sample with its structure, you can also check [the one we use](../config_new.yaml).
+Find below a sample with its structure, you can also check [the one we use](https://github.com/owid/covid-19-data/blob/master/scripts/config_new.yaml).

 Note that all fields are required, even if left empty.